The Last Draft

 Selected screenwriters will receive an honorarium of $1,000.

-Important note: Participants in this program will be given a list of mentors and script consultants that is curated to include those from underrepresented groups.
+Important note: Participants in this program will be given a list of mentors and script consultants curated to include those from underrepresented groups.

 Eligibility Criteria: This program is not intended as a training course for emerging writers.
-Eligible applicants must:
+Eligible applicants must meet the following eligibility criteria:

-1) Be a resident of Nova Scotia (living and paying taxes in the province in the year of participation) or part of a Nova Scotia reserve.
+1) Be a resident of Nova Scotia (living and paying taxes in the province in the year of participation), or be part of a Nova Scotia-based reserve.

-2) Have a minimum of one writer credit on a feature film that has been developed and/or received feature film development financing on previous works from Telefilm Canada or the Department of Communities, Culture, Tourism and Heritage (CCTH) Screenwriters Development Fund.
+2) Have a minimum of one writing credit on a feature film that has been developed, and/or received feature film development financing on previous works from Telefilm Canada, or the Department of Communities, Culture, Tourism and Heritage (CCTH) Screenwriters Development Fund.

-3) Have a feature film screenplay that is beyond the first draft (high-level second draft, minimum).
+3) Have a feature film screenplay that is beyond the first draft (a high-level second draft at minimum).
 The submitted script is the one that will advance if selected to participate in the program.

 4) Demonstrate ownership of all underlying rights to their original concept.